 A beautiful township school built with recycled wooden pallets and glass and plastic bottles.
 A centre for orphaned and vulnerable children that funds itself with its own on-site micro-enterprises, including a bakery and a hair salon.

 To facilitate this, a Common Good First digital creativity space, the first of its kind in Africa, was opened on October 22 at Nelson Mandela University’s Bird Street campus in Port Elizabeth.
+Several others will be launched at Common Good First’s six partner universities in South Africa, as well as in Scotland, Norway, Iceland and Spain.

 “This is such a unique opportunity to not only showcase the social innovation projects but also to open university spaces to members of the community and take the university into the community to co-create responses to societal issues,” says Professor Darelle van Greunen, director of the Centre for Community Technologies (CCT) at Nelson Mandela University, which oversaw the digital platform built, with support from the University of the Western Cape.